Just After Minimum Wage Hikes: Short-Run Labor-Demand Response and Reallocation: Data

-We base our analysis on spot work-level records from a Japanese platform operated by a private company that facilitates the matching of spot workers and employers.
-This dataset allows us to analyze the short-term effects of minimum wage changes on the employment of workers with minimal skills.
+We base our analysis on contract- and posting-level records from Timee, a privately operated Japanese platform that matches spot workers and employers.
+As the oldest and largest player in Japan's spot labor market, Timee provides highly representative data for this setting.
+We focus on April 2023 through March 2024 in order to study the October 2023 minimum-wage revision, the most recent reform for which a full post-treatment window is available in our data.

-We aggregate the contract-level data to calculate key metrics at the prefecture-month-wage-bin and prefecture-month level, including the number of job postings (vacancies), the number of matches (employment), and transportation reimbursements as an amenity.
-Unlike \cite{dustmann2022reallocation}, there is no difference between actual and contractual working hours, which is an advantageous point in our data.
-The dataset also includes detailed characteristics of employers, such as their industry, occupation, and geographic information (prefecture, municipality, longitude, and latitude).
-This rich dataset enables a comprehensive and heterogeneity analysis of how minimum wage changes impact the short-term dynamics of spot labor markets.
+We aggregate the contract-level data to calculate key metrics at the prefecture-month-wage-bin and prefecture-month levels, including the number of job postings (vacancies, measured at the posting level) and matches (employment).
+Unlike \cite{dustmann2022reallocation}, there is no difference between actual and contractual working hours, which is an advantage of our data.
+The dataset also includes not only detailed employer characteristics (industry, occupation, and location—prefecture, municipality, longitude, latitude) but also precise timestamps for vacancy posting and filling (and shift start), as well as the full job-description text.
+Measuring vacancy duration as the elapsed time a posting remains advertised—from appearance on the platform until it is filled, rather than until work begins—has the advantage of focusing on the time to find candidates, as in \cite{bassier2025vacancy}.
+Job descriptions set by employers provide rich textual signals—implicitly conveying skill requirements (e.g., “experience required,” heavy-lifting, certification cues), task intensity and shift constraints, and preferred worker attributes.
+These signals influence applicant self-selection, as shown in \cite{kuhn2020gender}, even when they are not binding screening criteria.
+This rich dataset enables comprehensive heterogeneity analysis of how minimum wage changes impact the short-term dynamics of spot labor markets.